ozgecanmuyanli/OpenGL-PlayGround/README.md

 - **Normal Mapping**
 Tangent space is calculated for the model and it is used as the new coordinate system.
-A brick surface is quite a rough surface and obviously not completely flat.
-Therefore, the surface has not only one directional normal vector, it has different directional normal vectors per fragment.
+A brick surface is quite rough surface and obviously not completely flat.
+Therefore, the surface has not only one directional normal vectors, it has a different directional normal vector per fragment.

 ![normal_mapping_3](Outputs/normal_mapping_3.PNG)